teivah/100-go-mistakes/docs/index.md

 ### Under-optimized strings concatenation (#39)

+???+ info "TL;DR"

-**TL;DR**: Concatenating a list of strings should be done with `strings.Builder` to prevent allocating a new string during each iteration.
+    Concatenating a list of strings should be done with `strings.Builder` to prevent allocating a new string during each iteration.

 Let’s consider a `concat` function that concatenates all the string elements of a slice using the `+=` operator: